Message about use of cookies

 Heating your home or business using wood or coal can have a negative effect on air quality.

 The use of open fires and wood-burning stoves has risen over the last few years.
-Domestic wood and coal burning are now the largest contributions to harmful particle emissions.
-They make up around 38% of the total emissions, compared to 16% from industrial combustion and 12% from road transport.
+Domestic wood and coal burning is now the largest contributor to harmful particle emissions.
+Domestic burning is thought to account for 27% of total U.K. PM2.5 emissions in 2021.
+Fine particles in smoke can cause breathing problems, as well as contributing to other health conditions.

 What you can burn